gabrieltang712/gabrieltang712/README.md

 # Hi! 👋
-I'm a masters student at M2DS (École Polytechnique).
-I'm enthusiast about research in applied mathematics, especially to machine learning.
+I'm a master's student at M2DS (École Polytechnique).
+I'm enthusiastic about research in applied mathematics, especially to machine learning.
 Here are some of my relevant projects (Python):

 - [Distributional Reinforcement Learning](https://github.com/gabrieltang712/distributional-rl-c51): Implementation of the paper [A Distributional Perspective on Reinforcement Learning](https://arxiv.org/abs/1707.06887) on CartPole and Atari Space Invaders environments.